“Reducing Recidivism Through Education”

 Students who qualify for HOPE:

-- Have made one or more mistakes with the law and/or are on probation or parole
+- Have made one or more mistakes with the law and/or is on parole or have recently completed parole and want to enroll in college

 - Are able to test at a 9th grade level or higher in reading, math, and language tests

-- Interview with the Program Director to determine goals, desire, and ability to complete the program
+- Interview with the Program Executive Director to determine goals, desire, and ability to complete the program

 There is no cost to students for attending the HOPE program, but there is a wealth of benefits.
 Students make valuable connections with staff who become mentors and references, and they receive referrals for networking resources within the college and community.
 Students also work on math,